Instance-dependent Label Distribution Estimation for Learning with Label Noise: Experiments

-We compare our LDR with seven state-of-the-art methods on two synthetic noisy datasets and two real-world noisy datasets: (1) Symmetric cross entropy (SCE)~\cite{wang2019symmetric}, which combines cross-entropy loss with reverse cross-entropy term; (2) Early-learning regularization (ELR)~\cite{liu2020early}, which utilizes the ensemble of historical predictions as supervision; (3) Asymmetric loss functions (AUL, AGCE, NCE+AUL, and NCE+AGCE)~\cite{zhou2021asymmetric}, which makes the optimization direction shift to the loss term of class with the maximum weight; (4) Sparse regularization (SR)~\cite{zhou2021learning}, which makes any loss be noise-robustness by restricting the prediction to the set of permutations over a fixed vector; (5) Generalized label smoothing (GLS)~\cite{Wei2022ToSO}, which uses the positively or negatively weighted average of both the hard observed labels and uniformly distributed soft labels as the target labels; (6) Volume Minimization Network (VolMinNet)~\cite{li2021provably}, which optimizes the trainable noise transition matrix by minimizing the volume of the simplex formed by the columns of the noise transition matrix; and (7) Manifold embedding instance-dependent transition matrix (MEIDTM)~\cite{cheng2022instance}, which proposes the practical assumption on the geometry of transition matrix to reduce the degree of freedom of transition matrix and make it stably estimable in practice.
-The baseline CE represents directly training a classification network with the standard cross-entropy loss on the noisy dataset.
-All competing methods are re-implemented using their released codes and the reported optimal hyper-parameters.
-The learning rate, batch size, weight decay, optimizer, epochs number, and backbone are kept the same for a fair comparison.
+We compared our ILDE with the baseline method and eight competing methods on two synthetic noisy datasets and three real-world noisy datasets.
+The baseline method is the classification backbone trained on the noisy dataset by minimizing the standard cross-entropy loss.
+The competing methods include (1) the symmetric cross entropy (SCE) method~\cite{wang2019symmetric}, which combines the cross-entropy loss with a reverse cross-entropy term; (2) the early-learning regularization (ELR) method~\cite{liu2020early}, which utilizes the ensemble of historical predictions as supervision; (3) the methods using asymmetric loss functions (AUL, AGCE, NCE+AUL, and NCE+AGCE)~\cite{zhou2021asymmetric}, which makes the optimization direction shift to the loss term of class with the maximum weight; (4) sparse regularization (SR) method~\cite{zhou2021learning}, which makes any loss be noise-robustness by restricting the prediction to the set of permutations over a fixed vector; (5) generalized label smoothing (GLS) method~\cite{Wei2022ToSO}, which uses the positively or negatively weighted average of both the hard observed labels and uniformly distributed soft labels as the target labels; (6) volume minimization network (VolMinNet)~\cite{li2021provably}, which optimizes the trainable noise transition matrix by minimizing the volume of the simplex formed by the columns of the noise transition matrix; (7) manifold embedding instance-dependent transition matrix (MEIDTM) method~\cite{cheng2022instance}, which proposes the practical assumption on the geometry of transition matrix to reduce the degree of freedom of transition matrix and make it stably estimable in practice; and All competing methods were re-implemented using their released codes and the reported optimal hyper-parameters.
+The learning rate, batch size, weight decay, optimizer, epochs number, and backbone are kept the same as those in our ILDE for a fair comparison.